-Teens and young adults aged 15-24 years are at increased risk for meningococcal disease.
-Meningococcal disease is a serious infection and the consequences can be devastating.
+Although meningococcal disease is uncommon, teens and young adults 16 through 23 years old are at increased risk.
+Meningococcal disease is a serious infection and can result in permanent disabilities and even death.

-- About 9 out of 10 New Jersey youths surveyed have received the first dose of meningococcal conjugate vaccine.
+- In 2016, about 9 out of 10 New Jersey youths surveyed have received the first dose of meningococcal conjugate vaccine.

-- About 3 out of 10 17-year-olds surveyed in the US received the second dose (booster dose) of meningococcal conjugate vaccine.
+- In 2016, about 4 out of 10 17-year-olds surveyed in the US received the second dose (booster dose) of meningococcal conjugate vaccine.

 - By 2020, the goal is to have at least 8 out of 10 New Jersey youths vaccinated with the meningococcal conjugate booster dose by the age of 17.